Our Services

 Include:

-• Payment type: Fixed Price, Time & Materials (T&M), Dedicated Team, or Hybrid
+Payment type Fixed price software development, Time & Materials (T&M), Dedicated team, or Hybrid

-• Total cost: The full price (or estimated budget range) and what it covers
+Total cost Full project price (or estimated budget range) and what it covers

-• Currency & taxes: What currency do you pay in, and who pays VAT/withholding tax
+Currency & taxes Payment currency and who pays VAT / withholding tax

-• When you pay: By milestones, monthly, or per sprint
+When you pay Payment schedule: milestones, monthly, or per sprint

-• Milestone payment rules: What “done” means before payment is released
+Milestone payment rules Define what “done” means before payment is released (acceptance criteria)

-• Change Requests (CRs): How scope changes affect cost, timeline, and payments
+Change Requests (CRs) How scope changes affect cost, timeline, and payment terms

-• Late payments: Penalties and whether work can be paused if overdue
+Late payments Penalties and whether work can be paused if invoices are overdue

-• Refunds/holdback: Refund rules, dispute handling, and any retention amount kept until final delivery
+Refunds/holdback Refund rules, dispute handling, and any retention amount held until final delivery

 Common risk